aryan096/Liszt-Comprehension/README.md

 2. Just run `python assignment.py`!
 The program should prompt you for some inputs to determine the kind of learning and generation you want.

-3. If you generated music, it will be saved in the Generated Pieces folder.
+3. If you generated music, it will be saved in the Generated Pieces folder under a file name of the current date and time.

 4. Have fun!